Sooke Gathering Place

 What happens if voters approve the proposal?

-A successful plebiscite would authorize the District of Sooke to borrow up to the approved amount to support the development of Sooke Gathering Place.
+A successful plebiscite will inform the District of Sooke of the wishes of the community to make Sooke Gathering Place a reality.
 It would not mean that the money is immediately spent or that construction begins the next day.

-Instead, public approval would provide the certainty needed to move forward with detailed planning, finalize partnerships, secure additional funding, complete the design process, and proceed with construction.
+Public approval would provide the motivation to the District of Sooke to approve the building of the Sooke Gathering Place on Lot A. This will allow SRCHN to move forward with detailed planning, finalize partnerships, secure additional funding, complete the design process, and proceed with construction.
 It would also strengthen applications for grants and other funding opportunities by demonstrating clear community support for the project.

 Will residents have opportunities to ask questions before the vote?

 Yes.
-We want residents to have access to accurate information and plenty of opportunities to ask questions before making an informed decision.
+Residents need access to accurate information and plenty of opportunities to ask questions before making an informed decision.

-This FAQ is one way we hope to provide clear, factual answers directly from the project team.
-We will continue to update it as new questions arise and additional information becomes available.
+This FAQ is one way to provide clear, factual answers directly from the project team.
+SRCHN will continue to update it as new questions arise and additional information becomes available.

 Let's Talk Money...